 And boy, is it getting bigger, in a bad way.
 Invading our privacy, and invading our very bodies.
 We have to fight back.

 This design uses the familiar snake motif from the original flag, but turns the creature into the recognizable shape of a uterus.
-The slogan Dont Tread On Me uses all capital letters and omits the apostrophe, as in the original.
+The slogan Don't Tread On Me uses all capital letters as in the original.
 The design is used to share the message: don't tread on me and my personal freedoms, my ability to make choices for my own body and health and well-being, and don't tread on my private life.

-This design of protest looks great on this 27" x 40" house flag.
-You can also purchase this design on flags for the garden or the car, as well as other protest merch featured below.
+This design of protest looks great on this 3'x5' house flag.
+You can also purchase similar designs with the same sentiment on t-shirts and other items as featured below.